hsheth2/ppa-stats/README.md

 - add launchpad link for each binary/build in the table
 - add footer with link back to github
 - include publish/create dates in the table
+- add stat for downloads limited to published packages